-Corby's operations are subject to seasonal fluctuations: sales typically are strong in the first and second quarters, while third-quarter sales usually decline after the end of the retail holiday season.
-Fourth-quarter sales typically increase again with the onset of warmer weather as consumers tend to increase their purchasing levels during the summer season.
+Corby's operations are subject to seasonal fluctuations:

+- Spirits sales typically are strong in the first and second quarters, while third-quarter sales usually are lower after the end of the retail holiday season.
+Fourth-quarter spirits sales typically increase again with the onset of warmer weather as consumers tend to increase their purchasing levels during the summer season; - In contrast, the RTD segment benefits from outdoor gatherings and warmer months, leading typically to stronger sales in the spring and summer.

 In addition, retail sales comparisons could be affected by timing of key holidays and LBs' reporting calendars.
 With lingering effects of the COVID-19 pandemic and its impacts on the global supply chain, LBs' order phasing, inventory management and global supply chain challenges have contributed to an alteration of our typical sales trends (impacting year over year comparability).